alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 List<String> strs = raw;
 String one = strs.get(0);
 ```
 Here, the variable ```one``` seems to allow a string although it is getting an integer.
-Althogh this behavious looks bad, it was intentional and the designers planned it such that the runtime checks the the variable ```one``` is actually a string and throws a ClassCastException if not.
-In this way, by introducing generics, the designers of Java planned the type system of Java to be safe, but Nada Amin and Ross Tate argue in their paper that "Java and Scala’s Type Systems are Unsound".
+Althogh this behavious looks bad, it was intentional and the designers planned it such that it does runtime checks to verify the variable ```one``` is actually a string and throws a ClassCastException if not.
+In this way, by introducing generics, the designers of Java planned the type system of Java to be safe.
+But Nada Amin and Ross Tate argue in their paper that "Java and Scala’s Type Systems are Unsound".

-Consider the following peice of code that does :
+Consider the following peice of code from the paper:

 ```java
 class Unsound {